asyncapi/modelina/README.md

 We of course will do our best to uphold this, but mistakes can happen, and if you notice any breaking changes please let us know!

 Because of the number of the limited number of champions, only the most recent major version will be maintained.

+Major versions are currently happening at a 3-month cadence (in a similar fashion as the AsyncAPI specification), this will happen in January, April, June, and September.

 ## Development
 We try to make it as easy for you as possible to set up your development environment to contribute to Modelina.
 You can find the development documentation [here](./docs/development.md).